amanverma/Graph/src/Readme.txt

         3. Connected - O log n
         4. Union Constructor - O (n)

-        In the wors case scenario, in Find operation , when we repeatedly union components of equal rank, the tree height will be at most log(N) + 1, so the find operation requires O(logN) time.
+        In the worst case scenario, in Find operation , when we repeatedly union components of equal rank, the tree height will be at most log(N) + 1, so the find operation requires O(logN) time.